tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 If we run `rake assets:precompile` second time, it seems to work fine.

-After 5 hours of debugging, we realised that the `app/assets/builds` directory is gitingored and is being cleared by Webpack for every build.
+After 5 hours of debugging, we realised that the `app/assets/builds` directory is gitignored and is being cleared by Webpack for every build.

 The fix was to add a `.keep` file to `app/assets/builds` and configure Webpack to not clear this directory completely so that the directory exists before